 Depending on a patient's age, symptoms and comorbid heart conditions, ablation may be indicated.
 A minimally invasive, endocardial procedure that uses radiofrequency energy to ablate the abnormal circuits causing the arrhythmia, ablation often provides appropriate candidates with a curative approach that eliminates the need to take additional medications.
 For many patients with supraventricular tachycardia, cure rates can be as high as 95% to 97% after ablation with very low complication rates.

 “For younger patients with tachycardias, ablation is a desirable choice because it prevents the need for them to take medications,” says Dr. Traub.
 “It is also appropriate for patients who develop atrial fibrillation or atrial flutter later in life and would like to reduce their symptoms or avoid medication use.”

 St. Luke's University Health Network provides the most advanced technology available for catheter ablation, including a 3-D anatomical mapping system that allows physicians to create virtual images of the patient's heart, which aids physicians in determining both the abnormal circuits that need to be ablated and catheter placement.

 Cryoablation is a newer technique that also provides a curative approach for arrhythmia.
 Through purchase and implementation of a state-of-the-art cryosystem, physicians are able to deliver a safer form of energy that prevents inadvertent damage to important heart structures, which can occur during traditional catheter ablation.

-Looking to the future, plans are in place to provide an Atrial Fibrillation Clinic through St. Luke's Hospital & Health Network.
+Looking to the future, plans are in place to provide an Atrial Fibrillation Clinic through St. Luke's University Health Network.
 Because there are many different types of atrial fibrillation and many treatment modalities available, this will allow easy access for patients who are looking for an option that does not involve medication.